Prag8855/aab/content/guides/german-work-visa.md

 - **You need a university degree**
     Your degree must be recognised in Germany.
 It must be listed as equivalent (*entspricht* or *äquivalent*) in the [Anabin](https://anabin.kmk.org/no_cache/filter/hochschulabschluesse.html) database.[^10] In other EU countries, you can get a Blue Card with no degree and 5 years of experience.
 This does not work in Germany, so you must have a university degree.[^11]

+**Note:** These requirements will change in November 2023.
+It will become easier to get a work visa or a Blue Card.

 In this guide, I show you how to get a Blue Card.

 ### Working Holiday Visa